Oregon Court Records

 For an arrest where the individual was acquitted or had charges dismissed, the Motion and Affidavit to Set Aside Charges may be used to file a petition in the court.
 Here, there is no waiting period to file for an expungement.
 Also, like the motion to expunge an arrest record, there are no filing fees assessed by the court to file a motion to set aside charges.

 A petitioner who was arrested, charged, and convicted may file a Motion and Affidavit to Set Aside Conviction.
-This type of petition must be filed no less than three years from a conviction.
-However, an individual convicted of a class B felony must file for expungement at least twenty years from the conviction.
+This type of petition is typically filed no less than three years from a conviction.
+However, an individual convicted of a class B felony may file for expungement at least twenty years from the conviction.
 There is a filing fee of $281 assessed by the Circuit Court and an $80 fee payable by certified check to the Oregon State Police.

 An individual or attorney may file a petition form with the court but must sign the affidavit before a notary or the court clerk.
 To file this petition, an individual is required to have a complete set of fingerprints.
 Local sheriff offices may be contacted to obtain fingerprints.
-The petition form must be submitted to the court where the case was concluded, and a copy of this petition, along with other applicable documents, must be served upon the prosecuting attorney’s office.
-This service may be by mail or in-person.
-Documents served to the prosecuting attorney include one set of copies of the Motion and Affidavit, relevant court records, original fingerprint card, and an $80 fee.
+Generally, the petition form is submitted to the court where the case was concluded, and a copy of this petition, along with other applicable documents, is then served upon the prosecuting attorney’s office.
+This service may be by mail or in person.
+Documents served to the prosecuting attorney include one set of copies of the Motion and Affidavit, relevant court records, an original fingerprint card, and an $80 fee.

 The prosecuting attorney may file an objection, investigate the case, or request a hearing.
 Crime victims also have the right or object to the expungement motion or request a hearing.
 This may take up to six months.
 However, the processing time may be expedited if the petitioner includes a copy of the police report in the documents served to the prosecuting attorney.
 A police report can be obtained by contacting the arresting agency.

 Petitions filed for dismissed/acquitted charges or conviction must have a copy of the Charging Instrument (Information or Indictment) and Order of Dismissal, Judgment, or Sentence Order from the petitioner’s case.
-These documents can be obtained from the court of jurisdiction for a fee.
+These documents are typically obtained from the court of jurisdiction for a fee.

 Once the prosecuting attorney concludes the investigation into an expungement case, the court, upon receiving the investigation details, has the authority to approve or deny the petition.
 If the court grants an expungement, certified copies of the expungement order are forwarded to every agency with the petitioner’s arrest records.
 Meanwhile, court records will be sealed.
 If the court denies an expungement, the petitioner is notified of the denial.